Trauma Informed Care in Nursing

 Nursing Implications

-In order for trauma informed care to be properly accepted and put into use in the healthcare setting, the culture must be transformed to be a trauma-informed culture.
-Nursing is with the patient around the clock and nurses have the ability to touch patient’s lives in the most impactful way.
+In order for trauma-informed care to be properly accepted and used in the healthcare setting, the culture must be transformed to be trauma-informed.
+Nurses are with the patient around the clock, and nurses have the ability to touch patients’ lives in the most impactful way.

 Introductions

-Even if the nurse believes that the patient knows who they are, it is important for the nurse to reintroduce themselves with every interaction.
-The patient generally has many different members of the healthcare team entering their space throughout their stay.
-Team members tend to meld into one anonymous face to the patient; the nurse by introducing and reintroducing themselves and their role to the patient will not only foster an understanding of who does what, but they will empower the patient to be engaged and involved in their plan of care.
+Even if the nurse believes that the patient knows who they are, the nurse needs to reintroduce themselves with every interaction.
+The patient generally has many different healthcare team members entering their space throughout their stay.
+Team members tend to meld into one anonymous face to the patient; the nurse, by introducing and reintroducing themselves and their role to the patient, will not only foster an understanding of who does what, but they will empower the patient to be engaged and involved in their plan of care.

 Body Language

-Body language is important when caring for any patient.
+Body language is essential when caring for any patient.
 When caring for a patient who has experienced trauma, this becomes even more impactful.
 Open body language sets the stage for trust.

-Trauma survivors may often feel a sense of being trapped or confined which may lead to an overall sense of powerlessness.
+Trauma survivors may often feel a sense of being trapped or confined, which may lead to an overall sense of powerlessness.
 Unintentional threatening body language magnifies these feelings and could bring on a re-traumatization episode.
-By contrast, non-threatening body language decreases the trauma center and leaves the patient calm and non-triggered.
+By contrast, non-threatening body language decreases the trauma center, leaving the patient calm and non-triggered.

-Trauma informed care body language includes being at the patient’s level; commit to sit or raising the bed so that both patient and nurse are at the same level.
-Knowing the environment and deescalating trauma by the nurse positioning themselves properly in relation to the patient and the door; allowing for both to access so that the patient does not feel confined.
+Trauma-informed care body language includes being at the patient’s level; committing to sit or raising the bed so that both the patient and the nurse are at the same level.
+Knowing the environment and de-escalating trauma by the nurse positioning themselves properly in relation to the patient and the door, allowing for both to access so that the patient does not feel confined.

 Anticipatory Guidance

 Past trauma may have been unpredictable or an outright surprise.
-Verbally telling a patient what will be expected during their stay will reassure them even if the coming procedure or test may cause pain.
+Verbally telling patients what will be expected during their stay will reassure them, even if the procedure or test may cause pain.
 Sharing who will be part of their care during their stay will also set them at ease.
 Knowing and understanding the expectation further empowers the patient to be involved in their plan of care.

-The expectation, when known, decreases those feelings of surprise which could bring them back to that time of trauma.
+When known, expectation decreases feelings of surprise, which could bring them back to the time of trauma.

 Ask yourself...